knative/docs/docs/eventing/samples/writing-event-source/README.md

 wants to develop a new event source, importing their custom events via Knative Eventing into the Knative system.

-This tutorial is for having your event source in an independent repository.
-If you would like to contribute Knative's [`eventing-contrib`](https://github.com/knative/eventing-contrib/) and have your source there, there are some instructions at [Adding the event source to `eventing-contrib`](./07-eventing-contrib.md).

 ## Before You Begin

 You'll need these tools installed: